John Forbes Nash Jr.: Personal life

 In 1951, the Massachusetts Institute of Technology (MIT) hired Nash as a C. L. E. Moore instructor in the mathematics faculty.
 About a year later, Nash began a relationship with Eleanor Stier, a nurse he met while admitted as a patient.
 They had a son, John David Stier, but Nash left Stier when she told him of her pregnancy.
 The film based on Nash's life, A Beautiful Mind, was criticized during the run-up to the 2002 Oscars for omitting this aspect of his life.
 He was said to have abandoned her based on her social status, which he thought to have been beneath his.

-In Santa Monica, California, in 1954, while in his twenties, Nash was arrested for indecent exposure in a sting operation targeting gay men.
+In Santa Monica, California, in 1954, while in his 20s, Nash was arrested for indecent exposure in a sting operation targeting gay men.
 Although the charges were dropped, he was stripped of his top-secret security clearance and fired from RAND Corporation, where he had worked as a consultant.

 Not long after breaking up with Stier, Nash met Alicia Lardé Lopez-Harrison, a naturalized U.S. citizen from El Salvador.
-Lardé graduated from MIT, having majored in physics.
+Lardé was a graduate of MIT with a major in physics.
 They married in February 1957.
 Although Nash was an atheist, the ceremony was performed in an Episcopal church.
 In 1958, Nash was appointed to a tenured position at MIT, and his first signs of mental illness soon became evident.
 He resigned his position at MIT in the spring of 1959.
 His son, John Charles Martin Nash, was born a few months later.
 The child was not named for a year because Alicia felt that Nash should have a say in choosing the name.
 Due to the stress of dealing with his illness, Nash and Lardé divorced in 1963.
 After his final hospital discharge in 1970, Nash lived in Lardé's house as a boarder.
 This stability seemed to help him, and he learned how to consciously discard his paranoid delusions.
 Princeton allowed him to audit classes.
 He continued to work on mathematics and was eventually allowed to teach again.
 In the 1990s, Lardé and Nash resumed their relationship, remarrying in 2001.

-John Charles Martin Nash earned a PhD in mathematics from Rutgers University and was diagnosed with schizophrenia as an adult.
+Their son John Charles Martin Nash was diagnosed with schizophrenia while in high school and did not graduate.
+Nonetheless he later earned a PhD in mathematics from Rutgers University.